 Lagos State also accounts for over 53% of manufacturing employment in Nigeria, which alone contributes to 7% of national GDP.
 Manufacturing industries in Lagos State include food, beverages and tobacco, chemicals and pharmaceuticals, rubber and foam, cement, plastic products, basic metals, steel and fabricated metal products, pulp, and paper products, electrical and electronics, textile manufacturing, furniture and wood products, motor vehicles and miscellaneous assembly.
 Overall, manufacturing contributes 29.6% of the GDP of the Lagos State.
-However, " 1.19 industrial capacity utilization in Lagos has hovered for over a decade below 50%, indicating huge potential for growth.
-The primary reason for this underutilization is not the absence of markets but the poor supply of electricity to the State.
-The Manufacturers Association of Nigeria estimates that its members in Lagos experience a daily average of 6 power outages, with only about 4 hours of electricity supply of uncertain quality.

-The growth of Lagos as a powerhouse of finance, trade, and industry not only in Nigeria but in Africa has happened during the past 2 decades without universal access by citizens to publicly available, reliable and affordable energy supply.
-Commercial and industrial activity have been significantly
+However, " 1.19 industrial capacity utilization in Lagos has hovered for over a decade below 50%, Eko and Ikeja Discos together receive less indicating huge potential for growth.
+The than 12,000MWh (12,000,000kWh) daily primary reason for this underutilization is not from the national grid.
+On the other hand, the absence of markets but the poor supply running 15,000MW of back-up capacity for of electricity to the State.
+The Manufacturers another 12-hour daily average, is equivalent to Association of Nigeria estimates that its 180,000MWh (180,000,000 kWh) of energy. members in Lagos experience a daily average This would mean that only 6.25% of the of 6 power outages, with only about 4 hours demand in Lagos is provided by the national of electricity supply of uncertain quality. grid.
+When we compare a grid cost of ~N50/ kWh and a diesel generator cost of ~N130/ " 1.18 kWh, this means that Lagosians pay at least an additional N14.4 billion (Fourteen billion, The growth of Lagos as a powerhouse of four hundred thousand Naira) daily or N5.3 finance, trade, and industry not only in Trillion (Five trillion, three hundred billion) per Nigeria but in Africa has happened during year for electricity.
+This is money that could the past 2 decades without universal access be invested or spent of more productive use by citizens to publicly available, reliable and with a part of it captured by the Federal and affordable energy supply.
+Commercial and State Governments as tax revenue.
+These are industrial activity have been significantly also direct revenue losses to the two Discos that could have been reinvested in delivering financial and economic losses, combine to additional capacity and savings to customers.
+The losses to both State and national sector in Lagos State extremely urgent.
+GDP are significant and manifest in low manufacturing capacity utilisation, attendant " 1.22 under-employment and unemployment and the massive socio-economic dislocation that Finally, there is the reality that socio-economic they cause, high rates of crime, poor health and education outcomes, low public sector productivity, low fiscal/ tax collection rates, etc, not to mention the issues of national security that affect both Lagos and Nigeria.